Chonne/Deel-BE-Template/README.md

 - /contracts/:id could return a 403 if the contract exists but isn't linked to the profile.
 I feel it depends on the context and if we want to expose if a contract id does exist to everyone or not
 - add jsdoc in the new methods to better describe params and returned values
 - in `/jobs/:jobId/pay`, check the result inside the transaction to be able to throw an error if some results require so
+- tests with mocha (according to what's used in your public repos)

 Personal comments about the test: